-• In March 2016, the state determined that the Final EIS addresses the objectives defined in the EIS scoping review, meets procedural requirements and responds appropriately to public comments.
-The 30-day period allowed by law to challenge the state's decision passed without any legal challenges being filed.
-The Final EIS demonstrates that the NorthMet Project can be constructed and operated in compliance with environmental and human health standards;
+In March 2016, the state determined the Final EIS addresses the objectives defined in the EIS scoping review, meets procedural requirements and responds appropriately to public comments, demonstrating the NorthMet Project can be constructed and operated in compliance with state and federal standards.
+The 30-day period allowed by law to challenge the state's decision passed without legal challenge;

-As at July 31, 2017 and for the three and six months ended July 31, 2017 Tabular amounts in thousands of U.S. Dollars, except for shares and per share amounts
+As at October 31, 2017 and for the three and nine months ended October 31, 2017 Tabular amounts in thousands of U.S. Dollars, except for shares and per share amounts